RIAPS/riaps-integration/riaps-x86runtime/riaps_eclipse_information.md

 # RIAPS Eclipse Setup and Plugins

 The RIAPS Virtual Machine is configured with an Eclipse IDE for C/C++ Developers - 2020-06.
-A compressed file with this IDE configured for RIAPS tools can be found in the RIAPS download page (https://riaps.isis.vanderbilt.edu/downloads) under the latest version.
-The file contains the IDE folder, a default "workspace" folder, example project files (imported into the default workspace), and riaps launch files that can be imported into the any workspace.

 Configuration used to setup the RIAPS configured tool set is listed below: